 Annapurna Massif is in Gandaki Zone of Nepal.
 These peaks are very closer to Annapurna Base camp and near to Pokhara city.
 The highest peak is Annapurna I which is 8091 m from the sea level.
-Many mountains around this area.
+Many mountains are located around this area.
 There are 13 peaks with over 7000 meters and 16 peaks having over 6000 meters.

 The Annapurna mountain has linked with Kali Gandaki Gorge in the west whereas on the north and east with the Marshyangdi river and south has connected with Pokhara Valley.
 The Annapurna I (8090 m) is the 10th highest peak in the world.